 Latino Health Forum: Providence CHI staff sit on the Board of this CBO formed to produce an annual conference focused on the health needs of the local Latino/a population in Sonoma County.
-Providence has been an annual funder of this conference since its inception several years ago.

 ¡DALE!: ¡DALE! is a youth-led program that includes training, practice, and mentorship to address equity issues within local schools and communities.
 Co-created with Sonoma County youth, ¡DALE! aims to support the development of high school students who aspire to become leaders and organizers within their school and community.